How to get from Phnom Penh to Siem Reap (and vice versa) in 2026

 → Book a private taxi now

-If you book through a guesthouse or travel agent, the cars will almost always Toyota Camrys sedans which fit 4 passengers as long as they don’t have a lot of luggage.
+If you book through a guesthouse or travel agent, the cars will usually be Toyota Camrys sedans which fit 4 passengers as long as they don’t have a lot of luggage.
 The trunks are not huge and all in Cambodia will have a large propane tank in the back, so if you’ve got more than one piece per person, it’s going to be a tight squeeze.
+Confirm in advance if you would like an SUV as opposed to a sedan, but they may cost more.
 Guesthouses and travel agents will charge a commission.
 Make sure to confirm the price with the driver before you set off, as misunderstandings are common (and frustrating).
 Also, with these sort of taxis, expect your taxi driver to stop multiple times to pick up and drop off packages along the way.

 If you are paying on the high end of the scale, it’s fair to ask (in advance) that they do not make extra stops, and most drivers booked online will drive directly and not make extra stops.
 If you are catching a taxi directly from the airport, expect to pay slightly more.
 Taxis between Phnom Penh and Siem Reap usually take 4 to 6 hours, road-work permitting.